-If you’re caring for someone with a debilitating condition this holiday season, here are some ideas for how to keep them safe, engaged, and entertained.
+If you’re shopping for a family caregiver this holiday season, here are 8 thoughtful gift ideas sure to impress.

 Caregiving is a unique journey.
 In this article, we will explain the 5 stages of caregiving and the emotions you may experience in each stage.